aodnoralov/Andrew-Odnoralov-Portfolio/README.md

 To access code (no data CSVs) and PowerPoint of Syracuse student-athlete tutoring session analysis, click this link: https://github.com/aodnoralov/Syracuse-Student-Athlete-Tutoring-Session-Analysis

-For Sample of Full Court Analytics Visualizations Code, see **Full Court Analytics Charts.Rmd** (csv files are related to this).
+For sample of Full Court Analytics Visualizations Code, see **Full Court Analytics Charts.Rmd** (csv files are related to this).

+For sample of Full Court Analytics write-up on another team, see **Lockwood High Scouting Report Andrew Odnoralov** MS Word document.

 To view a sample visualization from data provided during my Dave Love Basketball Internship, see **Dave Love Sample Visualization.png**.